zeye-video/vue-zeye-client/README.md

 # Getting Started

 Pronouced like [zaɪ]Client
+Designed to work in pair with my [fork](https://github.com/stasoft91/zeye-server) of [mediasoup-demo-server](https://github.com/versatica/mediasoup-demo)

 VueZeyeClient relies heavily on vuex.
 Everything under the hood work is in there, so installing vuex is mandatory.